Part of an ongoing series of 5e (2014) Rules notes. See the end of the post for notes on 5.5e (2024) rules.

-This is actually an interesting and (at my table) unused game mechanic: dealing with skill checks as a group, rather than as individuals.
+This is actually an interesting and (at my table) rarely used game mechanic: dealing with skill checks as a group, rather than as individuals.
 It not only can save time, but it can get around some of the problematic aspects of Skill checks.

 Group Skill Checks